citp/privacy-policy-historical/d/da/day/daylightcurfew.com.md

  **Your Consent**

-By using our site, you consent to our [web site privacy policy](http://www.freeprivacypolicy.com/).
+By using our site, you consent to our [privacy policy](http://www.freeprivacypolicy.com/).

  **Changes to our Privacy Policy**